syzoekao/EpiModelCEA-presentation/HIVnegative.md

 + Insurance: cannot receive Medicaid or be eligible for Medicaid
 + Must obtain negative HIV test result within 14 days
 + Prescription: providers are required to certify the prescription
-+ PrEP indication is based on risk factors:
++ In the model, PrEP indication is a modified version of the WA PrEP Implementation Guidelines:
-    * Test positive for STIs (gonorrhea, chlamydia, and syphilis) in the last 12 months
-    * Unprotected sex outside of mutually monogamous relationship
-    * HIV+ partners

-![PrEPcontinuum](figures/PrEPcontinuum.png)

-* *Recommended*: PrEP is recommended for people who meet the following criteria:
+  * *Recommend*: PrEP is recommended for people who meet the following criteria:
-    - Diagnosed with rectal gonorrhea or syphilis in the past 12 months.
+      - Diagnosed with gonorrhea in the past 12 months.
       - Ongoing sexual relationships with HIV+ partners who are not virally suppressed or not on ART
-* *Discussed*: Providers should discuss use of PrEP with a person who meets the following criteria:
+  * *Discuss*: Providers should discuss use of PrEP with a person who meets the following criteria:
-    - Have unprotected sex outside of mutually monogamous partnerships with a man who is HIV-.
+      - Have unprotected anal sex outside of a mutually monogamous long-term partnership with a man who is HIV-
-    - Diagnosed with gonorrhea or chlamydia in the past 12 months.
+      - Diagnosed with chlamydia in the past 12 months.
-    - Ongoing sexual partnerships with HIV+ who are virally suppressed.
+      - Ongoing sexual partnerships with HIV+ partners who are virally suppressed.
   * *No PrEP indication*: does not meet criteria for "Recommend" or "Discuss"
-* Only individuals who are aware of and interested in PrEP can be enrolled in PrEP-DAP
+* Assumption: Only individuals who are aware of and interested in PrEP can be enrolled in PrEP-DAP

-* PrEP-DAP could increase PrEP initiation and decrease PrEP stoppage.
+![PrEPcontinuum](figures/PrEPcontinuum.png)

 ####Parameters